‘Most Dangerous Animal Of All’ Bestseller About Author’s Father As The Zodiac Killer Picked Up

-EXCLUSIVE: The rights to The New York Times bestselling book The Most Dangerous Animal of All, written by Gary L. Stewart who claims his father was the Zodiac Killer, has just been secured by Ross Dinerstein and Campfire Entertainment.
+EXCLUSIVE: The rights to The New York Times bestselling book The Most Dangerous Animal of All, written by Gary L. Stewart who claims his father was the Zodiac Killer, is in final negotiations to be acquired by Ross Dinerstein and Campfire.
 First up will be a documentary with plans for a feature.
 The title of the book comes from the 1932 movie The Most Dangerous Game which law enforcement for years have said could have inspired the Zodiac killer.

 There have been many theories over the years on who the Zodiac killer could have been.
 There have also been multiple movies made about the subject, including one directed by David Fincher, released in 2007, entitled Zodiac.
 That one was based on true crime author Robert Graysmith’s story while working at the San Francisco Chronicle when he attempted to decode the letters sent to the newspaper.